 If the AP Stylebook is your go-to guide, it’s acceptable to start a sentence with a year.
 The guidelines state that you can use numerals, rather than spelling it out.

-- 1974 would go down as the year she finally began to live a little.
+- 1974 would go down as the year she left her past behind.

 Other official style guides like the MLA Handbook say to avoid it.
 Instead, you can reword the sentence by adding an introductory phrase to the start.